 In this blog post, we’ll be exploring the five major parts of a roof and what they do.
 Stick around, and you’ll learn everything you need to know about your roof, from the deck and underlayment to the ridge cap and flashing.
 So what are you waiting for?
 Let’s get started!

-5 Major Roof Parts And What They Do
+5 Major Parts Of A Roof And What They Do

 The roof comprises several major parts, each specifically protecting and maintaining the structure’s integrity.
 Here are the five key roof parts and their functions:

-The primary function of the roof deck is to provide a stable and solid base that supports the weight of the roof materials and distributes it evenly across the structure of the roof.
-The roof deck acts as a platform onto which the waterproofing layers are applied, protecting the underlying structure from moisture infiltration.
+The primary function of the roof decking is to provide a stable and solid base that supports the weight of the roof materials and distributes it evenly across the roof structure.
+The roof decking acts as a platform onto which the waterproofing layers are applied, protecting the underlying structure from moisture infiltration.

-Underlayment is a layer of material installed on the roof deck, beneath the visible roofing material.
-It prevents moisture from penetrating the roof deck by acting as a barrier and adding an extra layer of protection.
+Roofing Underlayment is a layer of material installed on the roof deck, beneath the visible roofing material.
+It prevents moisture from penetrating the roof decking by acting as a barrier and adding an extra layer of protection.